 Respect and compassion for you and all you've been through to bring you to this point is core to my work.

 You are very welcome to call me to get more of a sense of me and ask any questions you may have.

-I was originally a midwife and also have experience of working in charities supporting people with life-threatening / terminal illness.
+I was originally a community midwife and have experience of working in the charity sector supporting people with life-threatening / terminal illness.
 I also spent several years working with refugees and asylum seekers.

-I work with clients suffering the effects of trauma, isolation, loneliness, addiction (I've worked as a counsellor in two drug and alcohol rehabs) fear, depression, eating disorders, ill-health and those who have spent much of their lives feeling generally overwhelmed with what they've been presented with.
+I work with clients suffering the effects of early attachment disorder, trauma, isolation, loneliness, addiction (I've worked as a counsellor in two drug and alcohol rehabs) fear, depression, anxiety and other mental health diagnoses, eating disorders, physical health problems and those who have spent much of their lives feeling generally overwhelmed, frightened or unsafe without ever really understanding why.

-I also work as a bodywork therapist, and as a specialist mentor for students with mental health difficulties at a local university.
+I have also worked as a bodywork therapist, and as a specialist mentor/coach for university students with a wide variety of needs and challenges.

 How I Work

 My way of working is tailored very specifically to each client's individual needs and is underpinned and inspired by:

 - somatic awareness and movement (indoors and on the land)